kiki-data/CycleGAN_airplanes/README.md

 You will need to install tensorflow, numpy, scipy, and pillow.

 Copy notebook and X and Y images.
 Create fake_X and fake_Y folders for output images.
-As you run notebook, fake images populate.
+As you run the notebook, fake images populate.
+The video shows the output of an initial test progression with anime images, the progression from airplane images, and a final anime plus airplane combined image.

 Once you run this once, you may get an error about a .DS_store file when you run it again.
 To delete: https://macpaw.com/how-to/remove-ds-store-files-on-mac